Estimate Time8 min

 A bond is essentially a loan an investor makes to a borrower.
 As with loans that you take out yourself, bond investors expect to receive full repayment of what was borrowed and consistent interest payments.

 Many investors value bonds for the regular income they offer through these interest payments, as well as the comparative safety they provide compared to stocks.
-While stock values fluctuate day to day, highly rated bonds essentially assure investors that they will see repayment of the amount they invested plus modest interest.
+While stock values fluctuate day to day, highly rated bonds are generally considered to be a stable investment that seek to provide a return of the amount invested plus interest.
 Going back more than 90 years, investment-grade bonds as a category have not had a single 5- or 10-year period in which they offered negative returns.1

 This makes them valuable for investors to help diversify and minimize the risk in their investment portfolios.
 For more on the role bonds can play in a portfolio, see our guide to diversification.